 Family violence, whether physical, sexual, emotional, or verbal, is one of the most direct and potentially harmful forms of violence exposure that children experience due to its unique nature.
 It is usually not a sudden, isolated incident, but rather may involve years of emotional, psychological, and physical trauma that can escalate over time.
 A child can be an indirect victim of IPV as a witness and still face the serious consequences of the abuse.

-Domestic Violence and Child Maltreatment: Facts and Statistics
+Domestic Violence and Child Abuse Statistics

 - The majority of nonfatal intimate partner victimizations of women (two-thirds) in the United States occur at home.